 What are invasive species?

-An invasive species is an introduced, nonnative organism (disease, parasite, plant, or animal) that begins to spread or expand its range from the site of its original introduction and that has the potential to cause harm to the environment, the economy, or to human health.
+An invasive species is an introduced, non-native organism that begins to spread or expand its range from the site of its original introduction and has the potential to cause harm to the environment, the economy, or to human health.
 Harmful, non-native species can be found in all ecosystems across the United States and throughout the world.
 These species can cause costly economic and ecological damage each year including crop decimation, clogging of water facilities and waterways, wildlife and human disease transmission, threats to fisheries, increased fire vulnerability, and adverse effects for ranchers and farmers (U.S. Geological Survey).

 Estimated global costs / year = $423 billion (IPBES Invasive Alien Species Assessment Report, 2023)